chuanconggao/extratools/docs/functions/jsontools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/jsontools.py)

+## JSON Flatten/Unflatten

 Tools for flatten/unflatten a JSON object.

+### `flatten(data, force=False)`

-- `flatten(data, force=False)` flattens a JSON object by returning `(Path, Value`) tuples with each path `Path` from root to each value `Value`.
+Flattens a JSON object by returning `(Path, Value`) tuples with each path `Path` from root to each value `Value`.

 - For each path, if any array with nested dictionary is encountered, the index of the array also becomes part of the path.

 - In default, only an array with nested dictionary is flatten.
 Instead, parameter `force` can be specified to flatten any array.
-Note that an empty array contains no child and disappears after being flatten.
+Note that an empty array disappears after being flatten.

 ``` python
 flatten(json.loads("""{